Treating Dupuytren’s Contracture

 Long-term pain in hand (rare)

 In the first few days, keep your hand elevated to reduce swelling.
-And take any pain pills your doctor may have prescribed.
+And take any pain pills your doctor prescribed.
 If you’re asked to use ice, follow your doctor’s advice.
 In about a week, your stitches will be removed.
 You then may need to wear a splint.
 Soon, you’ll start hand therapy and exercises that can help you heal.